 Popular.
 That’s what so many of us what to be.
 Even after we leave school and enter adulthood, many of us still crave it.
 Even if someone doesn’t know you or even speak to you.
 You can win the war of ignorance.
 Food wins the war.
 Want to bring something quick and easy before a long day of work and win the approval of your coworkers?
 Give this a whirl.
 Best of all, if there are leftovers (highly doubtful) you will win their approval by saying “hey, feel free to take it home for a quick breakfast in the morning.”

 Betty Twist: This recipe can also use fresh strawberries or fresh or frozen raspberries.
 Lemon glaze can be used as well, or melted chocolate in place of the glaze.
 One more tip: this is so not a diet recipe.
-If you are actually attempting to watch calories please visit the other scone recipe here: Pumpkin Scones with Vanilla Glaze
+If you are actually attempting to watch calories please visit the other scone recipe here: Strawberry Scones

 For the scones:

 1 cup of heavy cream (plus more for brushing on top)

 1 tsp of vanilla bean paste (or extract)

 Zest of 1 lemon divided between the scone and the glaze

 2 1/2 cups of AP flour (and some for dusting your work surface)

 1 tbsp baking powder

 1 tsp salt